adafruit/Adafruit-Mini-Analog-Thumbstick-Breakout-PCB/README.md

 please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Designed by Frank Zhao for Adafruit Industries.
+Designed by Ladyada for Adafruit Industries.
 Creative Commons Attribution, Share-Alike license, check license.txt for more information All text above must be included in any redistribution